adnammit/notes/shell.md

 			data will still be accessible through link_name after deleting dir/file.

 ln -s <source> <dest>	create a (soft) symbolic link. dest may contain a path.
-     	       		edeleting the link will leave the source data intact. deleting the source data leaves the link broken.
+            deleting the link will leave the source data intact. deleting the source data leaves the link broken.
+            *look out for ending /* -- it will cause bash to think it's a dir instead of a symlink

 unlink foo		like rm for symlinks, w/out the implication of deleting its 'contents'
 ```